vulnerability: air leaks. And when a system can no longer hold air, it goes flat.

 One other change that is usually required when converting an air ride suspension is to disable or "fool" the system module.
 Procedures vary depending on the application, but may require removing a fuse, cutting a wire or splicing a resistor into a strut wiring harness to trick the module into thinking a solenoid or height sensor is still there when it is not.
 Make sure to review the conversion kit's instructions or check other sources like manufacturer TSBs.
 Not following the proper procedures can effect other systems controlled by the body control module.

-Coil-over kits that replace the stock struts are a popular upgrade for making suspension adjustments and lowering ride height, and now we're seeing aftermarket coil-overs that use an air spring instead of a steel spring for a fully adjustable suspension on the fly.
-One such system that has just been released uses air strut suspension with adjustable height, rate and dampening.
+Coil-over kits that replace the stock struts are a popular upgrade for making suspension adjustments and lowering ride height.
+There are also aftermarket coil-overs that use an air spring instead of a steel spring for a fully adjustable suspension on the fly.
+Some of these have an air strut suspension with adjustable height, rate and dampening.
 The kit includes air spring struts, compressor, dryer, lines and driver-adjustable control module.
-It's available now for the 2002 and up Subaru WRX, and will also be available for a number of popular sport compact cars.

-If performance modifications are not your thing, there's still plenty of repair work to be done on aging vehicles with electronic air suspensions.
-Current applications include Lincoln Continental, Town Car, Mark VII and VIII, Ford Crown Vic, Mercury Grand Marquis, fullsize Chevy, Buick and Oldsmobiles, Cadillac Deville, Seville and Eldorado, various Chrysler models, Dodge Dynasty, older Jaguar models, Land Rover, Range Rover, Lexus, Lincoln Navigator, Ford Expedition and Ford F250 pickups, and Mazda MPV.
+Older vehicles are prime candidates for air suspension repairs and conversion kits.
+These include older Lincoln Continental, Town Car, Mark VII and VIII, Ford Crown Vic, Mercury Grand Marquis, fullsize Chevy, Buick and Oldsmobiles, Cadillac Deville, Seville and Eldorado, various Chrysler models, Dodge Dynasty, older Jaguar models, Land Rover, Range Rover, Lexus, Lincoln Navigator, Ford Expedition and Ford F250 pickups, and Mazda MPV.

 AIR RIDE BASICS